dewetblomerus/dewetblomerus.github.io/_posts/2018-11-29-to-learn-javascript-or-elixir-as-a-beginner.md

 learning React to build on your JavaScript knowledge or switching to Elixir, here is some information to help you decide.

+If you want to stop reading here, and just walk away with the answer that would apply to the most amount of people: **JavaScript**.

+The easiest answer would be to **learn both**.
 The most powerful/amazing/heavy-duty/military-grade stack that anyone could conceive in 2018, would probably be an Elixir back-end with a JavaScript/React front-end.
 Facebook uses both technologies.
 They use React to build their Front-end and Erlang (Which Elixir is built on) to build some of their back-end.
 I am not making a job at Facebook the goal here, it's just that they are doing what they do at a higher scale than anyone else, and we can learn something from them.

 ## Some pro's for each: